Admission is for the FALL QUARTER ONLY.

 Admission and Registration

-Official admission to graduate study at the university is contingent upon review of an applicant's record, receipt of final undergraduate transcript showing degree(s) awarded, an affirmative recommendation by the department and action by the Office of Graduate Studies and Research.
-The dean of Graduate Studies or the department may deny admission if an applicant's scholastic record is undistinguished, if the preparation is judged inadequate as a foundation for advanced work, or in the event that no further students can be accommodated for a given quarter.
-Only the official Certificate of Admission from the dean of Graduate Studies constitutes formal approval of admission to a graduate program at UCSD.
+Official admission to graduate study at the university is contingent upon review of an applicant's record, receipt of final undergraduate transcript showing degree(s) awarded, an affirmative recommendation by the department and action by the UC San Diego Graduate Division.
+The dean of the Graduate Division or the department may deny admission if an applicant's scholastic record is undistinguished, if the preparation is judged inadequate as a foundation for advanced work, or in the event that no further students can be accommodated for a given quarter.
+Only the official Certificate of Admission from the dean of the Graduate Division constitutes formal approval of admission to a graduate program at UCSD.

-Official notification of admission by the dean of Graduate Studies will be emailed well in advance of the beginning of the quarter for which application has been made.
+Official notification of admission by the dean of the Graduate Division will be emailed well in advance of the beginning of the quarter for which application has been made.

 Admission to graduate standing does not constitute registration for classes.
 A student is not officially registered for classes until the entire registration procedure is completed each quarter.
-Information and all necessary registration materials will be available at department offices approximately two weeks before the opening of the quarter.
+Please contact the department for details.